 Increasing support for neonatal palliative care

-Increase referrals to hospice services: improving signposting to available support and resources
+Increase referrals to hospice services: improving signposting to avaliable support and resources

 Improving the quality of neonatal palliative care

-Assessing the impact on outcomes and experiences on neonates and their families
+Assessing the impact on outcomes and experiences on neonatal and their families

 Fauzia Paize, Consultant Neonatologist, Liverpool Women's NHS Foundation Trust

-Explore how neoantal palliative care works at Forget Me Not Children's Hospital
+Explore how neonatal palliative care work at Forget Me Not Children's Hospice

 Bridging the gap between paediatric and adult care